 Peña blanca is located at 2km from Humahuaca here you can see the famous Quebrada de Humahuaca.

 From Humahuaca you can go to Iruya, a beautiful mountain village located at about 80 km from Humahuaca ( 3/4 hour trip).
 Here you can find campings at 50 pesos (2.85 USD the night and hostels about 100 (5.7 Usd)

 If you’re searching for a calm place where you can see amazing stars San Isidro is the place to go!
-It is a 2-hour walk to get to this small mountain village.
-I recommend staying a night here, lodging costs 100 pesos.
+It is a 2 hour walk to get to this small mountain village.
+I recommend staying a night here, lodging costs a 100 pesos.